brainbot-com/es-nozzle/doc/quickstart.rst

 Download es-nozzle
 ------------------
-First, please download the `es-nozzle executable jar archive`_ and put it somewhere on your disk.
+First, please download the `es-nozzle distribution`_ and unpack it somewhere on your disk.
 If you have the java executable on your PATH, you should be able to show es-nozzle's help message by running::

-    java -jar /path/to/es-nozzle-0.3.0-SNAPSHOT-standalone.jar --help
+    /path/to/es-nozzle-0.3.0/bin/es-nozzle --help

 Please make sure that you are using at least java 7, otherwise es-nozzle will fail with an error message similar to the following message::